Agile HR is all about responding to human capital needs (at organizational, team, and individual levels) in a quick, positive, and engaging way.

-Agile HR (Human Resources) is all about responding to human capital needs (at organization, team and individual levels) in a quick, positive and engaging way.
-It involves policies, processes, and people (the 3P’s) but with stronger inclusion of strategic and systems thinking, servant leadership, appropriate agile methodology & practices, process re-engineering, feedback loops and learning the culture.
+It involves policies, processes, and people (the 3P’s) but with stronger inclusion of strategic and systems thinking, servant leadership, appropriate agile methodology & practices, process re-engineering, feedback loops, and learning culture.

 The 21st-century business is undergoing an immense transformation for value-driven products /solutions delivery and the degree of responsiveness to customers.
-To stay competitive and sustainable in this volatile and disruptive business landscape, organizations are transitioning to an agile organization model, characterized by, alignment around mission, vision and values; adaptability; cross-functional teams’ collaboration; growth mind-set; value-based customer services; and continuous improvement, to name a few.
+To stay competitive and sustainable in this volatile and disruptive business landscape, organizations are transitioning to an agile organization model.
+This is characterized by, alignment around mission, vision, and values; adaptability; cross-functional team collaboration; growth mindset; value-based customer services; and continuous improvement, to name a few.

 Traditional HR is inclined towards developing standardized policies and procedures while Agile HR mandates HR leaders and practitioners to design flexible and adaptive programs, processes and embrace digitization.
-Unlike traditional HR, Agile Human Resources advocates a psychological safety environment, so that organizational members get the opportunity to experiment and learn fast from failures.
+Unlike traditional HR, Agile Human Resources advocates for a psychologically safe environment, so that organization members get the opportunity to experiment and learn fast from failures.

 As companies are shifting away from traditional hierarchies with command-and-control culture to an agile-centric way of operating in cross-functional teams, HR leaders and practitioners should step up to cross-collaborate with their peer leaders to create a coaching culture.

-Read more about difference between Traditional Recruitment vs. Agile Recruitment
+Read more about the difference between Traditional Recruitment vs. Agile Recruitment

 Operations Agility is the ability for an organization to adjust and change its internal and external operations to suit employee or customer needs.
 This can be as simple as updating a policy based on employee feedback/changing market conditions or moving a factory to a lower-cost area to ensure customers are still getting quality stuff at their best rates.
-To be responsive this way, organizations need to establish ways to sense customer and employee sentiments.
+To achieve this; organizations need to establish ways to sense customer and employee sentiments.
 This can be done with surveys or traditional KPIs.
 Most importantly, only organizations with high operations agility respond quickly and directly, to feedback.

-Cultural Agility is lynchpin of an agile organization, particularly when it comes to Human Resources.
-It is fundamentally believed that feedback should be constant, and that we (employees, the organization as a whole) should act on that feedback.
+Cultural Agility is the lynchpin of an agile organization, particularly when it comes to Human Resources.
+It is fundamentally believed that feedback should be constant and that we (employees, the organization as a whole) should act on that feedback.
 An organization that has high cultural agility is self-aware of its strengths and weaknesses.
-Its members are adaptive, inquisitive, and have a shared belief system that drives decision making across the organization.
+Its members are adaptive, inquisitive, and have a shared belief system that drives decision-making across the organization.
 They support one another, and always look to deliver value and quality.

-When designing flexible programs and/or creating engaged workforce, HRs should take into consideration operations agility, people management agility and cultural agility.
+When designing flexible programs and/or creating an engaged workforce, HRs should take into consideration operations agility, people management agility, and cultural agility.

-At PICUS, there are no annual salary raises for workers.
-Salaries are adjusted frequently based on research from the job markets, and one of the agile principles of learning and knowledge sharing is applied, and hikes are provided to employees picking up difficult projects, and performing beyond expectations.
+At PICUS, there is no annual salary raises for workers.
+Salaries are adjusted frequently based on research from the job markets, and one of the agile principles of learning and knowledge sharing is applied, salary hikes are provided to employees picking up difficult projects, and performing beyond expectations.
 Trello boards are used in recruitments, and sprints in talent management systems.

 To learn more about how Agile solutions in HR can be practiced in your organization, connect with us here.